Ovzmwil/k6-example/README.md

 # Description

-K6 example project for load testing in a mock API.
+K6 example project for load testing in a mock API, using JavaScript.

 ## Dependencies